Sayani01/DLIITKAI-Project-1/README.md

 Goal : Given text for Questions , predict tags associated with them

-To reduce runtime, dataset size for test,train is done with 10% of the data
+The project has been tested on Google Colab notebook with T4 GPU for runtime.
+To reduce runtime, dataset size for (test,train) is done with 10% of the data as there were some crashing issues.